Moving to Switzerland checklist

 One month before moving to Switzerland

 Take out health insurance.
 Health insurance is compulsory from the first day.
 Even if you have up to three months to find a health insurance, you pay the contributions retroactively from the first day.
 Therefore it is better to look for a health insurance before.
 At the latest when you register in the municipality you will be asked for your health insurance anyway.
-If necessary I can arrange suitable health insurance offers from my partnerships.
+Good deals and advice on choosing health insurance and supplemental insurance are available at About Swiss.

-Keep items of the move roughly on a separate list.
+Items of the move already when packing the moving boxes roughly keep on a separate list.
 Will be needed later at customs.

 With school-age children: Inform which school or kindergarten (day-care centre) is responsible and register in time and deregister in the old school or kindergarten.